-If there's one recipe (besides buttercream) that I use more than anything, it's my tried-and-true, highly addictive, universally crowd-pleasing Salted Caramel Sauce.
+I had to share how to make my Salted Caramel Sauce because if there's one recipe (besides buttercream) that I use more than anything, it's this tried-and-true, highly addictive, universally crowd-pleasing caramel sauce.

 Next to the salt-sweet factor, minimal ingredients and ease to make, I love this recipe for it's versatility: